maglore9900/max_headroom/README.md

 >
 > Instructions are [Here](docs/cuda.md)
 >
-> If this seems too complicated you can change Max to use google for speech-to-text instead in the .env
+> If this seems too complicated you can just leave it at its default, which will use google for speech-to-text

+# Configuration

+All of the easy configuration is done in the .env file.
+This section will explain what the values do, although you will also find it in the [example_env.txt](example_env.txt)

 # TOOLS